iamabdulrafay/Advanced_Python_BQ/SedningQuotesOnEmail/README.md

 ## Project Structure

-- **main.py**: Python script for generating and sending emails with motivational quotes.
+- **app.py**: Python script for generating and sending emails with motivational quotes.
-- **quotes.txt**: Text file containing a collection of motivational quotes.
+- **quotes.csv**: Csv file containing a collection of motivational quotes.
+- **information.csv**: Csv file containing a collection of emails and name of banoqabil students.
 - **README.md**: This file, providing an overview of the project.

 ## Getting Started